nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 # WOW Factor!
 ## 1. CQRS : Command Query Resposnibility Segregation
-The Images service uses CQRS to separate the query and inserts of the images.
+The Images service uses CQRS to separate the writes to DB when uploading / deleting images from reads from MongoDB to view images each as a separate standalone service.

 ## 2. Logging with ElasticSearch
 Since micro services run totally separate from each other, logging helps  visualizing the total flow of the system.
 We are using ElasticSearch for logging.